Sneezing, itchiness, foggy brain: These are all symptoms you might experience from time to time if you have allergies.

 You should always seek medical help after using adrenaline.
 Symptoms sometimes return hours or even days after receiving epinephrine treatment.

 Your immune system fights antigens like bacteria, viruses, and fungi.
 It learns to recognize these harmful substances and works to neutralize them.
-Once your immune system interacts with an antigen, it stores the information for future use.
+Once your interacts with an antigen, it stores the information for future use.
 When it’s doing its job, you don’t get sick.

 Sometimes, when your body encounters that antigen again, your immune system overreacts.
 Far too much histamine and other inflammatory chemicals are quickly released into your system.
 This leads to a wide variety of symptoms throughout the body.
 It can quickly turn into a medical emergency.